Kalshi promo code CBSSPORTS: Get $10 cash bonus for 2026 NBA Slam Dunk Contest on Saturday

 Kalshi offers $10 bonus for new users for NBA Slam Dunk Contest trading with the Kalshi promo code CBSSPORTS

 The 2026 NBA Slam Dunk Contest on Saturday night provides new users with an opportunity to use the latest Kalshi promo code CBSSPORTS, which gives new users a $10 cash bonus after $10 in trades.
-The field features Carter Bryant (Spurs), Jaxson Hayes (Lakers), Keshad Johnson (Heat) and Jase Richardson (Magic).
+The field features Carter Bryant (Spurs), Jaxson Hayes (Lakers), Keshad Johnson (Heat) and Jase Richardson (Magic), with the top two scorers from the first round advancing to compete for the title.
 Claim your $10 cash bonus after $10 in trades at Kalshi here:

 For the full terms and conditions and how to claim the promo, read our Kalshi promo code review.